Searching for James Dyson’s first wife and finding instead the Children’s Friend Society.

 Of course, maybe Fanny Dyson never died, and she left her husband, as James Dyson’s next wife would leave her first husband*.
 Remember, we do not have her formal record of death even though she was allegedly interred in Perth’s only official burial ground and deaths were supposed to be recorded.
 How could James have ever been persuaded to go along with such an outrageous scheme?
 But Dyson had secrets, many secrets, including one big one he would not have wanted coming to light just as the first convict ships were arriving in Western Australia.
 There was leverage to be applied, possibly enough for him to have seen his young wife ‘dead’ as the only alternative to discovery.

 This story is just that.
-It cannot be proven, but nor can it yet be conclusively ruled out.
+It cannot be proven.
 Running a nose over the dead fish of feasibility reveals that this stinks.
 Yet so much in James Dyson’s history, especially when Mrs Richard Edwards, the former Miss Jane Devling and Dyson’s eventual second wife enters the narrative, is equally pungent, if not actively odourific.
 The difference is for the outrageous tale of Mrs Jane Dyson, we can prove that it is true.

 Updates and future research directions.